mellowtechie/wond696-dante/README.md

 sudo netplan apply
 ```

+Take the time to ping each IP before proceeding and correct any typo's then commit changes again.

 ### Configure and test dante.

 First rename the default conf file and then we will create a new one.
 Using `vi` as above lets create the danted.conf file.